 Penwith Press www.penwithpress.co.uk

-or from the author or any good bookshop
+or from any good bookshop

 Illustrations by Jan Billings www.facetsofavalon.com